 Let’s say you have two credit cards: Card A and Card B. You can’t afford to make your minimum payment on Card A, so you’re looking to Card B for a little help.
 You have the option to take a cash advance from Card B.

-You could use Card B to withdraw cash from your checking or savings account at an ATM.
+You could use Card B to withdraw cash at an ATM.
 Then you’d deposit that money into your checking account and make an online payment from your bank account or with a debit card.

 Pros of a Cash Advance